Ashkan-Yaldaie/thesis/documents/Thesis.md

 		os.system('/bin/bash -l /home/pi/sockets.sh 2 off')
 ```

+The script "temp.py" is used to build the cron job.
+The following command is entered to the cron table in order to execute the "temp.py" script in the background every minute.
+This way the temperature will be checked regularly.

+`*/1 * * * * nohup sudo python /home/pi/temp.py l 23 > /dev/null 2>&1&`

 #### Voice control

 There are some challenges in the way of building a smart home, one of them is to discover a way to control the home devices.
 Of course, some routine tasks can be automated like turning on the air conditioner when the home temperature rises or to turn on/off the fish tank's air pump at the specific time.
 But what about turning on the printer in the other room while working with a laptop or to turn off the desktop PC in the bedroom while cooking in the kitchen.
 It is necessary to have some sort of controlling scheme for the smart home.